Kate Austen: Season 1

 Kate, along with Jack, attempted to track down Claire and Charlie when they were kidnapped by Ethan.
 They were able to find and revive a hanging Charlie.
-Later, she helped to capture Ethan.
+Later she helped to capture Ethan.
 Kate was forced to deliver Claire's baby by herself while Jack was trying to save Boone's life.

-Kate tried to gain a place on Michael's raft by attempting to steal Sawyer's and Jin's places.
+Kate tried to gain a place on Michael's raft by stealing Sawyer's and Jin's places.
 She convinced Jin's wife, Sun, to poison his water to ensure that he would not be able to travel on the raft.
 In preparation for the trip, Kate stole a dead woman's passport to assume her identity.
 However, Michael accused Sawyer of Michael's poisoning, which led to Sawyer revealing her fugitive status to the other survivors.

-After Rousseau arrived on the beach to warn the camp of the Others' imminent arrival; she directed Kate, Jack, Locke, and Hurley to the Black Rock, where they attempted to carry dynamite to the hatch that was discovered in the jungle.
+After Rousseau arrived on the beach to warn the camp of the Others' imminent arrival, she directed Kate, Jack, Locke, and Hurley to the Black Rock, where they attempted to carry dynamite to the hatch that was discovered in the jungle.